Cawarnold/MyApp/GUIDE_NOTES.md

 ie. since I hard rest the app on Cloud 9 i think i have to reapply the migration.
 20150708

+#############################

+#### Development Process for MyApp ####

+Develop using Cloud9 to release master,
+Github to store code,
+Local to develop new features.

+## Master: Live version running on Cloud9 "anything in the master branch is always deployable"
+			Can only be updated from devel and only after devel is working on cloud9
+			## When you're ready to push a feature to master
+				git reset --hard origin/devel
+				git push

+## Devel: For testing features

+## Branch: Feature branch where you can create new stuff.
+				Commit messages are important, especially since Git tracks your changes and then displays them as commits once they're pushed to the server.

+## Pull Requests: You can open a Pull Request at any point during the development process:
+						when you have little or no code but want to share some screenshots or general ideas, when you're stuck and need help or advice, or when you're ready for someone to review your work

+## Merging Branch:  If you want to test things before merging in the repository on GitHub, you can perform the merge locally first

 ###########################################################################################
 ###########################################################################################
 ###########################################################################################